JimmyJammed/NWSTokenView/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Author

-James Hickman, james.hickman@nitwitstudios.com

-## License

-NWSTokenView is available under the MIT license.
-See the LICENSE file for more info.